sunpy/ndcube/joss_paper/paper.md

 Third, it provides additional support for coordinate-aware manipulation and visualization of N-D astronomical data via three high-level data classes:
 `NDCube`, `NDCubeSequence` and `NDCollection`.
-NDCube inherits from NDCubeBase and so adheres to the NDCube 2 API but adds some additional features, such as a default visualization suite.
+`NDCube` (note the different capitalization from the package name) inherits from `NDCubeBase` and so adheres to the NDCube 2 API but adds some additional features, such as a default visualization suite.
-The other classes are designed to handle multiple NDCube instances simultaneously.
+The other classes are designed to handle multiple `NDCube` instances simultaneously.

 The ndcube features are designed to be practical tools for end users.
 But they are also powerful bases upon which to build tools for specific types of data.